WeblateOrg/weblate/docs/admin/projects.rst

 Which branch to checkout from the VCS, and where to look for translations.

+For linked repositories, this is not used and setting from linked component applies.

 .. _component-push_branch:

 Push branch
 +++++++++++

 Branch for pushing changes, leave empty to use :ref:`component-branch`.

+For linked repositories, this is not used and setting from linked component applies.

 .. note::